w-duffy/june-24-section-2-resources/mod-6/18-week/2-day/HW.md

 - However, we only ever use them together, so the syntax will be different

-The final reading today and the 3 lecture videos showcase the relevant syntax
+The final reading in the HW and the 3 lecture videos showcase the relevant syntax

 - This is the syntax you'll be using in your projects and on the assessment!